Medical Reviewer

 Tramadol Withdrawal Timeline

-The withdrawal timeline for tramadol can vary depending on several factors, including the dosage you’ve been taking, how long you’ve been using the medication, and your individual physiology:[6]
+The withdrawal timeline for tramadol can vary depending on several factors, including the dosage you’ve been taking, how long you’ve been using the medication, and your physiology:[6]

 • Peak withdrawal (1-3 days): The peak of tramadol withdrawal symptoms usually occurs within the first one to three days.
 During this period, individuals may experience intensified symptoms such as nausea, vomiting, diarrhea, abdominal cramps, dilated pupils, insomnia, restlessness, irritability, and heightened cravings for opioids.

-• Post-acute withdrawal (Beyond 1 week): In certain instances, individuals may encounter a protracted withdrawal syndrome characterized by persistent symptoms lasting beyond the first week.
+• Post-acute withdrawal (Beyond 1 week): In certain instances, individuals may encounter a protracted withdrawal syndrome characterized by persistent symptoms lasting beyond the first month.
 These symptoms may include insomnia, anxiety, depression, irritability, fatigue, and cravings for opioids.
 Post-acute withdrawal syndrome (PAWS) can persist for weeks, months, or even longer in some cases.

 Post Acute Withdrawal Syndrome for Tramadol